miyagis-forests/farmacy-food-kata/architecture/customer-pickup-microservice-view.md

 # Customer Pickup Microservice View
 The scope is the operations that the customer can perform in person.
-In these scenarios, the smart fridge or the POS cashier act as entry points to the system.
+In these scenarios, either the smart fridge or the cashier POS acts as entry points to the system.

 The interactions include:
-- picking up an already ordered food; and
+- picking up already ordered meals; and
-- purchasing a meal on the spot and retrieving it right away.
+- purchasing meals on the spot and collecting it right away.

 This is a microservice architecture.
 Key patterns used:
 - Wrapper (aka Legacy Wrapper, Anticorruption Layer)